 Provides supervised on-the-job training in selected business industrial or service firms coordinated by the college.

 Prerequisite: Program head approval is required for enrollment in this course.
+Laboratory 15 hours per week.

 HRI 190 Coordinated Internship in Culinary Arts (1 cr.)